 However, despite the direct effort to increase EE, the full benefit of policies designed to promote EE may go unrealized.
-For example, although both Pennsylvania and New Jersey have up-to-date building and energy codes, some studies and anecdotal evidence from code officials suggest that additional code training and enforcement is needed to ensure that buildings are meeting EE requirements.
-In addition, there has been limited evaluation of the EE programs in place to determine whether they are working efficiently, that the incentives are calibrated at the right level to promote the highest levels of energy savings at the least cost, and to compare the effectiveness of the varied programs across the two states.
+For example, although both Pennsylvania and New Jersey have up-to-date building and energy codes, some studies and anecdotal evidence

-2 Greater Philadelphia Innovation Cluster, Repository of Policies and Practices on Building Energy Efficiency, http://gpichub.org/activities/policy/sub-section-3 (last visited Sept.
+&lt;sup>2 Greater Philadelphia Innovation Cluster, Repository of Policies and Practices on Building Energy Efficiency, http://gpichub.org/activities/policy/sub-section-3 (last visited Sept.
 13, 2011).

-3 Galove, William H. and Eto, Joseph H., Market Barriers to Energy Efficiency: A Critical Reappraisal of the Rationale for Public Policies to Promote Energy Efficiency, xi, Lawrence Berkeley Laboratories (1996).
+&lt;sup>3 Galove, William H. and Eto, Joseph H., Market Barriers to Energy Efficiency: A Critical Reappraisal of the Rationale for Public Policies to Promote Energy Efficiency, xi, Lawrence Berkeley Laboratories (1996).